sutd-visual-computing-group/Fourier-Discrepancies-CNN-Detection/src/gans/README.md

 ## StarGAN Experiments

 For reported StarGAN experiments, we use the official repository [[3]](#3) with default hyper-parameters.
 We include a script illustrating on how to change last feature map scaling for StarGAN Generator architecture.
+Refer to `stargan_v1_model.py`